Famous actors who tarnished their name by filming second-rate films

 “I love romantic comedies, there is nothing wrong with them.
 But perhaps I overwhelmed my audience with them.
 I should have made a superhero movie or a psychological thriller. “

 Despite the understanding of the situation, the real state of affairs has not changed.
-Since then, she has released the mediocre comedy thriller North of Hell (2014), and something like a thriller – Obsession (2017).
+Since then, the mediocre comedy thriller North of Hell (2014) has been released with her, and something like a thriller – Obsession (2017).
 The rest is again drama and romance: Jackie and Ryan (2014), Jenny’s Wedding (2015), Doubt (2017).
 All of these projects are “below average” and can only merit attention if there is nothing else to choose from.

 Another attempt to change the genre is planned for 2021 – the thriller The Girl Who Was Afraid of Rain.
 If she turns out to be not too successful, maybe it makes sense to return to Grey’s Anatomy – the series, unlike the actress, has been successfully filmed all this time.